-() Attends the meetings.
+() As at 1st March 2019.
 (I): Independent Director, in accordance with the guidelines of the Board and of the Afep-Medef Code.
 (ER): Employee Representative.

 Focus on the Audit Committee: roles split between the Financial Statements and the Internal Control, Risk Management and Compliance Committees